Joredjs/monomod/libs/gateway/README.md

-# @nxms/gateway: The nxms API Gateway
+# @monomod/gateway: The monomod API Gateway

-The `@nxms/gateway` module serves as the central API gateway for the **nxms** project, responsible for managing routes, handling authentication, authorization, module injection, and providing a unified interface for accessing the various modules within your application.
+The `@monomod/gateway` module serves as the central API gateway for the **monomod** project, responsible for managing routes, handling authentication, authorization, module injection, and providing a unified interface for accessing the various modules within your application.

 This module is designed to be framework-agnostic.
-You can integrate it with your preferred backend framework using the gateway adapter from the selected framework  for instance the  `@nxms/framework-express` module to  integrate this gateway with an Express.js application.
+You can integrate it with your preferred backend framework using the gateway adapter from the selected framework  for instance the  `@monomod/framework-express` module to  integrate this gateway with an Express.js application.

 ## Description

-The `gateway` library acts as the entry point for all incoming requests to your NXMS application.
+The `gateway` library acts as the entry point for all incoming requests to your monomod application.
 It performs several crucial functions:

-- **Module Initialization:**  Loading and initializing individual **nxms** modules.
+- **Module Initialization:**  Loading and initializing individual **monomod** modules.
 - **Service Discovery:** Maintains a registry of available modules (or microservices) within your application, along with their respective ports and other relevant metadata.
 This allows for dynamic routing and service discovery.
 - **Dynamic Routing:**  Processes incoming requests and routes them to the appropriate module based on the request path, version, and other criteria.
 It dynamically generates routes based on the configurations provided by each module, ensuring a flexible and scalable routing mechanism.
 - **Parameter Validation:**  Validates incoming request parameters, headers, and body content against predefined schemas and rules.
 This ensures data integrity and security by preventing invalid or malicious requests from reaching your modules.